-Testing Conditions: The conditions under which toxicity tests were conducted, such as temperature, nutrient availability, and the presence of other chemicals, can influence microbial responses to herbicides over time.
+The conditions under which toxicity tests were conducted, such as temperature, nutrient availability, and the presence of other chemicals, can influence microbial responses to herbicides over time.
 The increased toxicity of Dagon-paraquate and Veeset Glyphosate against Nitrosomonas sp. after 24 hours can be attributed to a combination of chemical transformations, microbial adaptation, accumulation, and environmental factors.
 Further research is needed to fully understand the underlying mechanisms.

 This topic explores how herbicides can impact soil microbial diversity and function.
 Herbicides like glyphosate have been shown to affect the composition and activity of soil bacteria and fungi (Cotta et al., 2017).